lx4r/chames/README.md

 Author: lx4r (<https://l3r.de>)
 and awesome contributors: [jburg88](https://github.com/jburg88), [solygen](https://github.com/solygen)

-If you have a question regarding Chames or if you want to give me feedback about my code please don't hesitate to contact me [via Twitter](https://twitter.com/lx4r) or [in some other way](https://l3r.de/en/contact).
+If you have a question regarding Chames or if you want to give me feedback about my code please don't hesitate to contact me [via Twitter](https://twitter.com/lx4r).

 The code of this project is 100% biodegradable and was written on happy keyboards.